 Let's have a look at our best friend,

 console.log!
-It's such an amazing "tool" if we can call it that.
+It's a fantastic tool if we can call it that.

 Logging is just making our life so much easier, and I use it all the time.